 Be creative.
 Aim to create training manuals that stand out and capture a reader’s attention.
 Creativity can be exercised when combining different design elements and in the design itself.
 Avoid using typical shapes, icons, colors, and designs unless they have a standard meaning.

-Use design hierarchy design technique
+Use the design hierarchy design technique

 Use an easy-to-navigate design hierarchy.
-Design hierarchy is the ease with which readers can navigate through the training manual by providing them with the direction (flow) of information.
-Design hierarchy helps readers distinguish different elements of the document – for example distinguishing headers from normal paragraph text.
-Variations between elements can be in terms of size, color, contrast, repetition of text, and alignment.
+Design hierarchy is the ease with which readers can navigate through the document by providing them with the direction (flow) of information.
+Design hierarchy helps readers distinguish different elements of the document—

 Make sure it flows